Protection for your pension

 If your employer goes bust

 Defined contribution pensions are usually run by pension providers, not employers.
-You won’t lose your pension pot if your employer goes bust.
+You will not lose your pension pot if your employer goes bust.

 If your pension provider goes bust

 If the pension provider was authorised by the Financial Conduct Authority and cannot pay you, you can get compensation from the Financial Services Compensation Scheme (FSCS).